nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 ### Delete feature

 ### Filter recipe feature
-The filter recipe feature is used by the FilterRecipe
+The filter recipe feature is used by the `FilterRecipesCommand`

 {Describe the design and implementation of the product.
 Use UML diagrams and short code snippets where applicable.}